Sinking Funds: A Beginner's Guide to Planned Savings

 - Be realistic about amounts: Underestimating defeats the purpose

-- Review annually: Adjust amounts based on actual spending
+- Review annually: Adjust amounts based on what you actually spent

 - Don’t mix with emergency fund: Keep them separate